-Nirmal periodically curates exhibitions that explore intersectional identity, and provides a platform for underrepresented and global artists, is a former Mentoring Resident @ RedLine Milwaukee, an urban arts incubator and has upcoming exhibitions at Indiana Green 2018 and Look Here!
+Nirmal periodically curates exhibitions that explore intersectional identity, and provides a platform for underrepresented and global artists.
+She is a former Mentoring Resident at RedLine Milwaukee, an urban arts incubator, and has upcoming exhibitions at Indiana Green 2018 and Look Here!
 2018.

 Interview Conducted by Tiffany Chan

 Edited by Morgan Moore & Tiffany Chan

 Q: What is your story?
 How did you fall in love with the visual arts and specifically working in three dimensions?